SafetyWing Strikes Back!

 Genki Explorer — Genki’s travel insurance plan — has always had the option of either no-deductible or 50-euro deductible per claim, which is a bit cheaper.

-I know from personal experience, SafetyWing’s previous claims process was very cumbersome and frustrating.
+I know from personal experience that SafetyWing’s previous claims process was very cumbersome and frustrating.
 They say they’ve completely revamped the system, and they also now promise a turnaround of 7-10 business days.

 How is this different from Genki?

-Genki Explorer’s claims process couldn’t be simpler: you fill out a very basic online form and upload a receipt.
-But they do have a longer turnaround that SafetyWing’s Nomad Insurance: four weeks or so.
+Genki Explorer’s claims process is already pretty simple: you fill out a very basic online form and upload a receipt.
+I’ve also found Genki’s payouts to be within two weeks.

-(My sense is that Genki is more liberal on pay-outs in general, but this is purely anecdotal, based entirely on Michael’s and my own experience with both companies.)
+My sense is that Genki is also more liberal on pay-outs in general, but this is purely anecdotal, based entirely on Michael’s and my own experience with both companies.

 SafetyWing tells me that, in emergencies, they can also arrange payment directly with doctors or hospitals.
-But when Michael and I were on Nomad Insurance, I found it impossible to find out beforehand which specific treatments were covered and which were not.
+But with non-immediate issues, when Michael and I were on the previous version of this policy, I found it impossible to find out beforehand which specific treatments were covered and which were not.

 They repeatedly told me: “Get the care you need, submit the claims forms and paperwork, and then we’ll let you know if we’ll cover it.”